 The paper has the following structure.
-First, a computational procedure to estimate regions of attraction for polynomial systems [2-4,18-21] is provided in Sec.
-II.
-The six-degree-of-freedom (DOF) nine-state model of the F/A-18 aircraft is discussed in Sec.
-III.
-State-space realizations for the baseline and revised control laws are given in Sec.
-IV.
-Polynomial models are constructed in Sec.
-V for the closed-loop systems with the baseline and revised flight control laws.
-This step is required because the proposed computational method to estimate the ROA is only applicable to polynomial systems.
-The robustness properties of the two closed-loop systems are then analyzed in Sec.
-VI.
+First, a computational procedure to estimate regions of attraction for polynomial systems^{4-6,15-18} is provided in Section II.
+The six degree-of-freedom (DOF) nine state model of the F/A-18 aircraft is discussed in Section III.
+State-space realizations for the baseline and revised control laws are given in Section IV.
+Polynomial models are constructed in Section V for the closed loop systems with the baseline and revised flight control laws.
+This step is required because the computational method to estimate the ROA is only applicable for polynomial systems.
+The robustness properties of the two closedloop systems are then analyzed in Section VI.
 The paper concludes with a summary of the contributions of the paper.

 II.
-ROA Estimation
+Region-of-Attraction (ROA) Estimation

-This section describes the technical approach to estimate the ROA for nonlinear, polynomial systems.
+This section describes the technical approach to estimate the region of attraction for nonlinear, polynomial systems.
 This analysis is based on a fundamental difference between asymptotic stability for linear and nonlinear systems.
 For linear systems, asymptotic stability of an equilibrium point is a global property.
 In other words, if an equilibrium point is asymptotically stable then its state trajectory will converge back to the equilibrium when starting from any initial condition.
 For nonlinear systems, asymptotically stable equilibrium points are not necessarily globally asymptotically stable.
-Khalil [22] and Vidyasagar [23] provide good introductory discussions of this issue.
-The ROA of an asymptotically stable equilibrium point is the set of initial conditions whose state trajectories converge back to the equilibrium [22].
-If the ROA is small, then a disturbance can easily drive the system out of the ROA and the system will fail to come back to the stable equilibrium point.
+Khalil19 and Vidyasagar20 provide good introductory discussions of this issue.
+The region-of-attraction (ROA) of an asymptotically stable equilibrium point is the set of initial conditions whose state trajectories converge back to the equilibrium.19 If the ROA is small, then a disturbance can easily drive the system out of the ROA and the system will fail to come back to the stable equilibrium point.
 Thus the size of the ROA can be interpreted as a measure of the stability properties of a nonlinear system around an equilibrium point.
 This motivates the computation of ROA estimates.